Josh Rojas: Seattle Mariners

 On July 31, 2023, the Diamondbacks traded Rojas, Dominic Canzone, and Ryan Bliss to the Seattle Mariners for closer Paul Sewald.
 Rojas played second base for the Mariners for the rest of the season, batting .272 with 4 home runs in 46 games to close out 2023.

 Rojas went back across the diamond to third base in 2024, as former teammate Eugenio Suárez was dealt to his former club, the Diamondbacks.
 Rojas was hot the first month of the season, batting .318 with 5 home runs at the end of April.
 He fared worse thereafter, batting .205 with only 5 more home runs.
 For the season, he hit .225/.304/.337.
 The Mariners mostly shielded him from left-handed pitchers, as he hit .125 in just 60 at bats without the platoon advantage.
 On November 22, Rojas was non-tendered by the Mariners, making him a free agent for the first time in his career.

 Chicago White Sox

 On January 8, 2025, Rojas signed a one-year, $3.5 million contract with the Chicago White Sox.
-In 69 appearances for Chicago, he batted .180/.252/.259 with two home runs, 11 RBI, and four stolen bases.
-Rojas was designated for assignment by the White Sox on August 22.
+In 69 games for Chicago, he batted .180/.252/.259 with two home runs, 11 RBI, and four stolen bases.
+He was designated for assignment by the White Sox on August 22.
 He was released by Chicago after clearing waivers the following day.